When can I start the program?

 Yes, we assist you in the visa process.
 We have experienced people to advise you on the funding and other aspects of the visa paperwork.
 We have a near 100% visa approval rate for all the countries that we assist with.

-NewStrides is a professional consultant who helps Indian students in admission, visa, compulsory exam, top institutions etc. If you have any questions, please feel free to ask
+NewStrides is a professional study abroad consultant in India having branches in Delhi, Pune & Bangalore.
+We help Indian students with admission assistance, visa process, compulsory exam, top institutions etc. We are study abroad consultants, providing exceptional career guidance in UK, Ireland.
+If you have any questions, please feel free to ask.

-FAQ - Study Abroad Consultants India - NewStrides
+FAQ - Study Abroad Consultants in Delhi, Pune & Bangalore - NewStrides